-Task 37: Signalization Plan Sheet
+Task 37: SIGNALIZATION PLAN SHEET

-The Consultant shall provide necessary engineering (including geotech, SUE, structure analysis) and drafting services required to prepare signalization plan sheet, which illustrate recommended improvements approved by the DPM.
-Plans shall conform to the latest FDOT standards and plans format and the desires of the FDOT as made known to the Consultant.
+The CONSULTANT shall provide necessary engineering (including geotech, SUE, structure analysis) and drafting services required to prepare signalization plan sheet, which illustrate recommended improvements approved by the DPM.
+Plans shall conform to the latest DOT standards and plans format, and the desires of the DEPARTMENT has made known to the CONSULTANT.
 The signalization plan sheet shall include a plan view, phasing, timings, notes, detector chart, signal head details, utilities, SOP, and tabulation of quantities.
-The plan view shall illustrate poles/mast arms, head arrangement, detectors, pull boxes, etc..
+The plan view shall illustrate poles/mast arms, head arrangement, detectors, pull boxes, etc.

 Signalization shall be prepared on standard size (11" x 17") plan sheets in the appropriate English scale as determined by the DPM.
 Pay item numbers and tabulation of quantities shall be included.

-Plans shall be prepared using a CADD program (Microstation) that produces output files that are compatible with FDOT format.
-One copy of the output files will be delivered to the FDOT upon approval of the plans.
+Plans shall be prepared using a CADD program (Microstation) that produces output files that are compatible with DEPARTMENT format.
+One copy of the output files will be delivered to the DEPARTMENT upon approval of the plans.
 Payment will be made per intersection.